yinacobian/frap/README.md

 Use:

-jmf4.pl [path to directory containing the datasets] [path to database fasta file] [path to results folder] [mapper to use: smalt or hisat] [average genome length to use, recommended 50000 for phages]
+jmf4.pl [path to database fasta file] [path to the directory containing the datasets] [path to results folder] [mapper to use: smalt or hisat] [average genome length to use, recommended 50000 for phages]

 Example: